 Why Does Tea Taste Watery?

-When brewing tea, you may occasionally encounter a situation where the taste is prominent.
+When brewing tea, you may occasionally encounter a situation where the water taste is prominent.
 What causes this?
 It is mainly due to the impact of water on the tea brewing process.
 So what effects do water quality and water temperature have on tea brewing?

 Why Does Tea Taste Watery?-1